rdemolgen/intro_to_WDL/README.md

 6. docker
 7. scatter_gather

-Use Cromwell or miniwdl to run these workflows locally Some tasks/workflows will contain bugs which you will need to troubleshoot and fix :)
+Use Cromwell or miniwdl to run these workflows locally.
+Some tasks/workflows will contain bugs which you will need to troubleshoot and fix :)